Our procurement and contracts

 NHS Hull Clinical Commissioning Group (CCG) is responsible for commissioning healthcare services that meet the needs of our population.
 In commissioning these services, NHS Hull CCG has a clear responsibility to:

-- Ensure we make decisions and commission services in a fair and open way;
+- Ensure we make decisions and commission services in a fair and open way

 - Meet the healthcare needs of our population.

-NHS Hull CCG procures services from a range of providers.
+NHS Hull CCG procures (obtains) services from a range of providers.
 Contracts vary from small one-off purchases to large service contracts.
-The form of procurement NHS Hull CCG uses is dependent on the nature of the services being procured ensuring compliance with the legislation and guidelines, to ensure when procuring services the principles of equal, open and fair opportunity are met.
+The form of procurement NHS Hull CCG uses is dependent on the nature of the services being procured ensuring compliance with the legislation and guidelines, to ensure when obtaining services the principles of equal, open and fair opportunity are met.

 On this page you can find out more about the processes NHS Hull CCG will follow in procuring services and the procurements that are completed or planned.